ray-project/kuberay/apiserver/Monitoring.md

 # Monitoring of the API server and created Ray clusters

 In order to ensure a proper functioning of the API server and created Ray clusters, it is typically necessary to monitor the API server itself and created Ray clusters.
-This document describes how to insstrument both API server and created clusters with Prometheus and Grafana
+This document describes how to instrument both API server and created clusters with Prometheus and Grafana

 ## Monitoring of the API server

 Current implementation of the API server provides a flag `collectMetricsFlag` that defines whether to collect and expose Prometheus metrics, which is by default set to `true`.
-To disable metrics collection, this flag needs to be set to `false` and the API server needs to be rebuild.
+To disable metrics collection, this flag needs to be set to `false` and the API server image needs to be rebuild.

 If this flag is enabled, an `http` port at `/metrics` endpoint provides API server metrics in Prometheus format.